mednajjar/MRC-gen/README.md

 $ npm i -g @medjs/mrc-gen

-# You will able to use direct command:
+# You will be able to use direct command:

 $ create-model